Aliases for LATS1 Gene

 GeneCards Summary for LATS1 Gene

 LATS1 (Large Tumor Suppressor Kinase 1) is a Protein Coding gene.
-Diseases associated with LATS1 include childhood kidney neoplasm and tetraploidy.
+Diseases associated with LATS1 include tetraploidy and epithelial predominant wilms' tumor.
 Among its related pathways are Signaling by GPCR and Hippo signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK38L.

 UniProtKB/Swiss-Prot for LATS1 Gene